awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 ### General\-purpose instance class types<a name="Concepts.DBInstanceClass.Types.general-purpose"></a>

-The following general\-purpose DB instance types are available:
+The following general\-purpose DB instance class types are available:
 + **db\.m7g** – General\-purpose DB instance classes powered by AWS Graviton3 processors\.
 These instance classes deliver balanced compute, memory, and networking for a broad range of general\-purpose workloads\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton3 processors\.
 To do so, complete the same steps as with any other DB instance modification\.